Pallette03/Bachelor_Thesis/README.md

 ## Model Training

 To train a model execute the KeypointDetector.py script.
+The appropriate CUDA drivers need to be installed separately.

 The script accepts the following command-line arguments: